JalalAlbasri/ethfundme/README.md

 ### #4 Contributing to a Campaign

-- A user access the DApp.
+- A user accesses the DApp.
 - The find an Active Campaign that they are interested in Contributing to.
 - The user places a contribution in ether to the Campaign.